Why fully tiled?

 Infinity overflow walls used in modern swimming pools need waterproofing to stop the walls from warping.
 This is caused by difference in temperature and moisture levels between outside and inside.
 Moisture and temperature differences can trigger minor movements and over time cause the mosaic to fall off on the outside wall.

 Another benefit of swimming pool waterproofing is that when done correctly, it will extend the life of the pool shell by isolating the steel bars from possible corrosion.
-When the pool shell is being sprayed, shotcreeters might miss a spot and leave the steel too close to the surface which can't be seen until rust develops in the future.
+When the pool shell is being sprayed, shotcreeters can miss an area and leave the steel bars too close to the surface which can't be seen until rust develops in the future.
 This is where waterproofing helps.

 Can I use any mosaic in the pool?